-One of the seven principles of water efficient landscaping is functional lawn areas.
-An applicant does not have to eliminate all of its lawn area to participate.
+One of the seven principles of water-efficient landscaping is functional lawn areas.
+An applicant does not have to eliminate all of its lawn areas to participate.
 Some conversion projects simply involve reducing the amount of lawn area or creating a buffer area around the edge of an existing lawn Fronts yards only with a minimum of 400 square feet.

 What if my Homeowner’s Association or CC&R’s require me to keep grass in my yard?

 It is the sole responsibility of the applicant to ensure that all laws, rules, and appropriate HOA and CC&R policies that may apply are anticipated when commencing a landscaping project.
 Applicants should also check with the City of Palmdale regarding its laws, rules and ordinances, as well as for appropriate plants and materials.
 Please see the City of Palmdale’s related ordinances here for more information.

 What is mulch and why is it required?

 The most common types of mulch are decorative rock or bark.
 Mulch helps maintain the moisture level.
 Wood mulches help retain the temperature of the soil.
 Without mulch, wind and heat pull the moisture out of the soil and more water is then needed to keep plants healthy.
 Also, the temperature of the soil constantly fluctuates causing plants a lot of stress.
 Additional benefits include the reduction of weed growth, erosion and certain insect diseases.
 The City of Palmdale’s ordinances and engineering standards only require 2″ of mulch although 3 inches or more gives you better protection from weeds.